Functional Programming

 {1,10,2}

-The last example unfortunately reads backwards, because bind1 alway binds the first argument!
+The last example unfortunately reads backwards, because bind1 always binds the first argument!
 Also unfortunately, in my youth I confused 'currying' with 'partial application', so the old name for bind1 is curry - this alias still exists.

 This is a specialized form of function argument binding.
 Here is another way to say the print example: